 **Student Cost after August 20: $200

 Refer a friend and you'll each receive $25 off.
-Details here.
+Details and refund policy here.

 Location: TBD on the campus of Appalachian State University

 Continuing Education Credits Offered: 8 hours for the NCBEEC (CEC.05085), 8 NCDOI Electrical (CS4322), 8 PDH

 All attendees will receive a Certificate of Completion

 Thomas Honey is a U.S. Navy veteran with over 30 years’ experience in the fields of electrical & electronic technology.
 He founded Honey Electric Solar, Inc. (HES) in 1994, where under his guidance HES professionally installed and maintained hundreds of Solar Hot Water, Solar Pool Heating, and Photovoltaics systems in PA, NC, and VA.
 Currently, his focus is to maintain and service existing PV systems, while providing technical guidance to other PV installation companies.
 He holds Electrical Contracting Licenses in NC and VA, and is a NABCEP certified PV Installation Professional.
 As an Adjunct Professor within the North Carolina Community College System he’s taught Introductory and Advanced PV design & installation courses, Commercial Electrical Wiring courses (conduit bending), and ConEd classes about the National Electrical Code.